IBM-EPBL/IBM-Project-38347-1660378794/README.md

 - Deployment Of App In IBM Cloud
 - ✨Development Phase ✨

+## Website IP Address
+- This is a demo website has been hosted in the IBM Kubernetes Cluster http://159.122.177.251:31090

 ## Features

 - Manage your inventory with the help of serverless architecture.